A-Flying-Poro/A-Flying-Poro/README.md

 ### Hi there 👋

-I am **A-Flying-Poro** (more commonly known as **A Flying Poro**), or Chloe.
 I am a software developer, and I am proficient in Kotlin, Java, C# and some NodeJS.

-I have dabbled with the development on Native Android, Web (C# .NET, NodeJS Express, Kotlin Ktor), Discord bots and some desktop application.
+I have dabbled with the development of Native Android, Web (C# .NET, NodeJS Express, Kotlin Ktor), Discord bots and some desktop applications.

 [✉ Currently looking for a job.
 I would love to get in touch with you if you are interested. ✉](mailto:aflyingporo@pm.me)